LUK34/SBS-REST-TnE-CodeRepo-v06July2024/README.md

 - This is exploring how to post complex Collection of data using JSON and XML via Postman.
 - KT: July 9 2024

+## 5.REST-05-RqstParamPthVrble
+- This is exploring different scenario related to RequestParam and PathVariable Annotation.
+- KT: July 10 2024